Welcome to World Wide Wood, the online home of Peter, Rebecca, Catherine and Esme Wood.

 Stephanie's

-We had a *very* nice dinner at Stephanie’s on Newbury, courtesy of a gift card I won at work last year.
+We had a *very* nice dinner at Stephanie’s, courtesy of a gift card I won at work last year.
 We brought our desserts back to the room and watched Wall-E on pay-per-view on the room’s huge TV.

 Nighttime View